 - your working conditions (see the working during your study section on the left for more information)

 - police registration condition if applicable (see the police registration section on the left for more information)

 - What if my application is refused or rejected?

-There are two different types of negative decisions that you can receive from the Home Office:
+There are two different types of negative decisions that you can receive from UKVI:

 - Rejection of an invalid application.
-This is when the Home Office reject your application because your photos are not correct or a mandatory document is missing from your application.
-You will receive a invalid letter from the Home Office and they will return your documents
+This is when UKVI reject your application because your photos are not correct or a mandatory document is missing from your application.
+You will receive an invalid letter from UKVI and they may retain your documents and passport

 - Refusal of your application.
-This is when the Home Office refuse your application because it does not meet the immigration rules or something is incorrect about the documentation you have submitted.
-You will receive a refusal notice from the Home Office but they will most likely keep your documentation and passport
+This is when UKVI refuse your application because it does not meet the immigration rules or something is incorrect about the documentation you have submitted.
+You will receive a refusal notice from UKVI and they may retain your documents and passport

 In both these instances it is vital that you contact an International Student Adviser for advice as soon as possible.
 An adviser will be able to run through your options.
 Please see the 'Problems with your visa application' section to the left for more detailed information.

 There are immigration implications if you are currently in the UK on a non-Sussex Tier 4 student visa and want to enrol at Sussex (this includes students who have been studying with the International Study Centre).